 Component Description OutlookAutomation Installs the DLLs required on all devices on which the Blue Prism MS Outlook Email VBO will be executed.
+GoogleSheets Installs the DLLs required on all devices on which the Google Sheets VBO will be executed.
 ChromePlugin Installs the Blue Prism Chrome browser extension required on devices that will use this mechanism to automate Chrome.
 EdgePlugin Installs the Blue Prism Edge browser extension required on devices that will use this mechanism to automate Microsoft Edge.
-CitrixAgent Installs the Blue Prism components necessary to automate applications on a Citrix virtual desktop.
-CitrixVirtualAppsAgent Installs the Blue Prism components necessary to automate Citrix virtual applications.
+CitrixAgent Installs the Blue Prism components necessary to automate applications on a Citrix Virtual Desktop Environment (VDE).
 CitrixDriver Installs the Blue Prism virtual driver and supporting DLLs on an interactive client or digital worker.
-ACCEPT_APP_MODELLER BETA_TERMS Accepts the Application Modeller beta license agreement and installs the beta version of Application Modeller.
-DECLINE_APP_MODELLER BETA_TERMS Declines the Application Modeller beta license agreement and excludes the beta version of Application Modeller from the installation.